Bollinger Band strategies - start trading at nextmarkets

 - When it is time to exit the trade, reverse the trade or cash in profits

 Bollinger bands and candlesticks

 Bollinger bands on their own tell us nothing about the performance of the market on a given day.
 For this, we need to place information about the market performance on a chart, using the bands as a backdrop.
-The most common place to see Bollinger bands in market analysis are in the background of a candlesticks chart.
+The most common place you’ll see Bollinger bands within market analysis are in the background of a candlestick chart.

-This is where Bollinger band strategy really becomes valuable and are absolutely key in day trading for beginners on the nextmarkets platform.
+This is where the Bollinger band strategy really becomes valuable.
+It’s absolutely key when learning day trading for beginners on the nextmarkets platform.